sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Recon

 Hours spent on patrol have honed your senses.
 You gain proficiency in Perception.
-If youíre already proficient in Perception, you instead gain an expertise die.
+If you√≠re already proficient in Perception, you instead gain an expertise die.

-Additionally, when performing the Scout journey activity, you donít suffer a level of fatigue on a critical failure.
+Additionally, when performing the Scout journey activity, you don√≠t suffer a level of fatigue on a critical failure.

 ###### Rest and Relaxation